manubb/barbiche/docs_src/documentation.md

 ### Conditions
 if an element is decorated with a `bb-if="expression"` attribute, its next sibling element (if it exists) may be decorated with an (empty) `bb-else` attribute.
 According to the truth value of `expression`, the element or its next sibling element is removed.

-Note that no curly braces expression can be set between two consecutive sibling elements decorated with `bb-if` and `bb-else`.
+Note that no curly braces expression can be set between two consecutive sibling elements decorated with `bb-if` and `bb-else` and that a node cannot be decorated with both `bb-if` and `bb-else` attributes.

 A simple example:
 ```html